Variational Inference for Sparse Poisson Regression: Simulation study

 \subsection{Low dimensional scenario}

-Figures \ref{box1} and \ref{box2} show the box plots of all aforementioned criteria for all competitive methods, for the low-dimensional scenario, with {$p=10$, $n=100$, and $\mathbf{z} = (1,0,1,0,1)^\top$}. { In this scenario, all models are also compared to their MCMC versions.
+Figures \ref{box1} and \ref{box2} show the box plots of all aforementioned criteria for all competitive methods, for the low-dimensional scenario, with {$p=10$, $n=100$, and $\mathbf{z} = (1,0,1,0,1)^\top$}.
+In this scenario, all models are also compared to their MCMC versions.
 In implementing the MCMC methods, we utilized the R packages R2OpenBUGS and rjags within R (version 4.2.1), in conjunction with OpenBUGS (version 3.2.3) and JAGS (version 4.3.1).
-Each chain comprised 10,000 iterations, with a burn-in of 5,000 and a thinning interval of 10.}
+Each chain comprised 10,000 iterations, with a burn-in of 5,000 and a thinning interval of 10. {The Gelman-Rubin diagnostics are computed for each parameter and reported in the supplementary material.
+These values confirm the convergence of the MCMC algorithm for most parameters.}

-{ Among the VB variants, Bernoulli–VB achieve the lowest median CRE with limited variability, whereas CS-VB and LAPLACE-VB show slightly more dispersion and occasional outliers, suggesting sensitivity to data characteristics or prior assumptions.
+{ Among the VB variants, Bernoulli-VB achieve the lowest median CRE with limited variability, whereas CS-VB and LAPLACE-VB show slightly more dispersion and occasional outliers, suggesting sensitivity to data characteristics or prior assumptions.
 Comparisons with the corresponding MCMC counterparts (Bernoulli-MCMC, CS-MCMC, and LAPLACE-MCMC) indicate that the VB framework can achieve similar accuracy levels at a markedly reduced computational cost, albeit with modest trade-offs in variance.
 Overall, the figure underscores the proposed VB methods as effective and computationally efficient alternatives for coefficient estimation, maintaining accuracy close to established methods while offering scalability advantages.

 LASSO achieves lowest median TRRE values with minimal spread, indicating strong and consistent in-sample fitting.
 The VB methods exhibit slightly higher medians with a modestly wider interquartile range, indicating some additional variability yet remaining competitive with state-of-the-art baselines.
 Among the proposed methods, Bernoulli-VB delivers the lowest TRRE median, demonstrating reliable fitting performance, while CS-VB and LAPLACE-VB show comparable accuracy but with a broader distribution, reflecting model flexibility and responsiveness to diverse data structures.
 Relative to their MCMC counterparts, the VB approaches achieve similar median errors while offering the advantage of reduced computation times, a key benefit in large-scale or iterative modeling contexts.
 Overall, the figure demonstrates that the proposed VB methods maintain strong general in-sample accuracy while providing a balance between efficiency and predictive reliability.